PedroAugusto31/PedroAugusto31/README.md

   <li>Python/Django</li>
 </ul>

-I'm studying to reach my dream of working at Square Enix.🤩
+I'm studying to reach my dream of working at Square Enix!🤩

 If you want to, talk to me on e-mail: pedroaugustoa47@gmail.com